Voggastur/user-centric-frontend-project/README.md

 it took a lot of time testing better layouts and I learned the importance of a well thought out initial wireframe.

 1. Initially I changed the heading into a very long hovering slidebar, later I understood it to be impractical so I made a centralised unfolding Home nav with 3 more buttons sliding out of it in 3 directions.
 In the end I settled for a regular Bootstrap navbar anyway because my skills at the moment wasn't up to the task of making it fully responsive for mobile screens.
+At least not with the looming deadline.

-2. The idea of the navbar-brand came to be when I saw styled singular letters online, so I searched google pictures for 2 icons of J and K and put them next to each other in GIMP image editor and made a new favicon with the size 512x512.
+2. The idea of the navbar-brand came to be when I saw styled singular letters online, so I searched google pictures for 2 icons of J and K, my initials, and put them next to each other in an online paint editor editor and made a new favicon with the size 512x512.
 I used a .png for navbar-brand and converted it to .ico for my favicon.ico head link.

 3. The boxed layout of the wireframes was deemed to be impractical for the amount of content.
 So I settled for making sections of one longer page with the content designated for Portfolio, About and Contact.